module provides functions that allow you to

-Corruption caused by hypothetical undiscovered bugs in the underlying PostgreSQL access method code or sort code.
+Corruption caused by hypothetical undiscovered bugs in the underlying PostgreSQL access method code, sort code, or transaction management code.

 Automatic verification of the structural integrity of indexes plays a role in the general testing of new or proposed PostgreSQL features that could plausibly allow a logical inconsistency to be introduced.
+Verification of table structure and associated visibility and transaction status information plays a similar role.
 One obvious testing strategy is to call

 amcheckfunctions continuously when running the standard regression tests.
 See Section 32.1 for details on running the tests.